Ritual- What is it and why does it matter?

 In the 20th century in the West, we became accustomed to dying and death often taking place in a fully mechanized, and medicalized environment, and this can still be the case in the 21st century.
 Over the past number of years, we have employed combative language to discuss death.
 Including " fight a battle with" falling sick from" "long struggle with" "combating illness."
 We also use euphemisms for death," passed on" "no longer with us."

-Religious background can have a considerable effect on how events are managed during this time.
-In some cases, people who have had little to do with their religion through life return to it for comfort at the time of their death.
-We can also bring our own personal rituals such as candles, essential oils, reading of poetry, prayers sacred texts.
-The use of music or attendance of choirs such as the Threshold Choir.
+Religious background can have a considerable effect on how events unfold during this time.
+Sometimes, people who have had little to do with their religion through life return to it for comfort at the time of their death.
+We can also bring our own personal rituals such as candles, essential oils, reading of poetry, prayers, sacred texts.
+Using music or attendance of choirs such as the Threshold Choir.
 Burning of Incense, sage and the use of singing bowls.

 Our cultural roots affect our attitudes.
-In parts of Asia, the number 4 is associated with death as the word for death, and four in Chinese, Korean Japanese, and Taiwanese are similar.
-White is worn around death, whereas in the West, we have historically worn black.
+In parts of Asia, the number 4 is associated with death as the word for death, and four in Chinese, Korean, Japanese, and Taiwanese are similar.
+White is the color people wear around death, whereas in the West, we have historically worn black.
 The Ritual of wearing nothing but black for a year to commemorate a loss has fallen away in many parts of Europe and the US.
 In the Jewish tradition, there is a ritual of sitting with the body up to the time of burial in a simple wood casket or a shroud.
 Flowers are not part of the event.
 Ritual bathing and dressing of the body take place within a specific framework.
-In Islam, ritual bathing is also part of the preparation of the body.
+In Islam, ritual bathing is also part of preparing the body.

-In some cases, the client or the family may decide to include their own personalized rituals.
-Water has long been understood as a path to purify and cleanse and the use of essential oils such as lavender or Rose can be added to the cleansing water.
+Sometimes, the client or the family may decide to include their own personalized rituals.
+Water is connected with purification and cleansing, and the use of essential oils such as lavender or Rose are added to the cleansing water.
 Myrrh and Frankincense have been used to anoint the body since the Ancient Egyptians.
 Sacred objects or objects that hold particular significance for the person can be displayed on a small altar in the room.

 As some people approach death, they want an absence of things and people around them.
 It is as if they are going through a process of detachment.
 Others wish to have their favorite people, objects, and pets close to them.

-Within Shamanic traditions, fire can be used as a purification rite.
+Within Shamanic traditions, fire is a purification rite.

-I believe it is the importance of the focus, tone, and intention that empowers Ritual.
+I believe it is the amount of focus, tone, and intention that empowers Ritual.
 When these 3 factors are present, it becomes a process whereby an internal change or transformation can take place.
-A kind of precious alchemy.
+A precious alchemy is in place.